villekf/OMEGA/README.md

 ## Known Issues and Limitations

-Submodules are not yet supported.
+Submodules are not supported.

-Root data is still experimental.
-On Windows, compiling doesn't work at the moment due to a bug in VS 2017.
-On Linux you might experience a crash either when the Root data is being imported or after it has been imported.
-Any actions on the GUI (e.g. inputting text in the command window, plotting, viewing variables) seems to cause the crash.
-Due to this, the Root import part is less verbose than the other methods (there is only notification when the job has been finished).
-If you are experiencing crashes, I also suggest not to take any actions in MATLAB until the job is finished (this includes the editor).
+ROOT data import is unstable due to a bug in either MATLAB and/or ROOT.
+On Linux you might experience MATLAB crashes when importing ROOT data.
+There is a workaround for this by using MATLAB in the nodesktop mode (e.g `matlab -nodesktop`), though you will likely get a segmentation faul on MATLAB exit.
+ROOT is also not supported on Windows, though it should, theoretically, work if you can compile 64-bit ROOT.
+32-bit ROOT should work with 32-bit MATLAB, but this is untested.

 Raw list-mode data with non-GATE data is still experimental.

-OpenCL matrix reconstruction on Nvidia GPUs is currently very slow.
-This is caused by a bug in ArrayFire that should be fixed in the next version.
-Matrix-free version is not affected by the slowdown.

-GPU/OpenCL reconstruction only supports OSEM.
-Matrix-free reconstructions only support OSEM and MLEM.
+Multi-device and OpenMP reconstructions only support OSEM and MLEM.

 LMF output currently has to contain the time stamp (cannot be removed in GATE) and detector indices as well as the source location if it was selected in the main-file.
 If you have any other options selected in the LMF output in GATE, then you will not get any sensible detector data.
 Source locations can be deselected.

-LMF source information is a lot more unreliable than the ASCII or Root version.
+LMF source information is a lot more unreliable than the ASCII or ROOT version.

-Dynamic imaging/reconstruction is only partially supported.
-This means that it MIGHT work as there are code elements in place for it, but this has not yet been tested.
-ASCII output is needed in order to use the experimental dynamic support.

-Only square image sizes are supported (e.g. 128x128, 64x64, 256x256, etc.).
-Z-direction is not affected.
+Non-square images are untested.

 Only machines with a total number of detectors of up to 65536 are supported.
 I.e. if you have a machine with more detectors than 65536 then nothing will work.
 This can be easily fixed though, if necessary, since it is simply caused by the use of 16-bit unsigned integers.
 Put up an issue on the Github page or send me an e-mail if you need a version with support for higher number of detectors.